opendcs/opendcs/README.md

 Checkout the CONTRIBUTING.md file.
 Contribution to this branch are welcome, however new features and general bugfixes should be submitted to the master branch.

+# Compiling

+To build the file opendcs.jar run the following

+`ant jar`

+If you want to build the installer run

+`ant opendcs`